Gender inequality in New Zealand: Employment rates

 In terms of New Zealand labour force participation, the female unemployment rate is statistically higher than that of men (with the unemployment rate being the highest for Māori and Pacific women).
 Women generally have higher rates of participation in all categories of unpaid work – within and outside of the household.
 The amount of part-time workers in New Zealand are three quarters women.
 Various demographics of women take on more part-time work than men.

 The report from the New Zealand census of Women's participation in Government and Professional Life shows 60 percent of women have no position in the top 100 corporations.
 According to advocacy group Global Women, in 2019, 18 percent of companies listed on NZX did not have female representation in their board.
 As of September 2020, 22.5 percent of directors on NZX listed companies are women, with the top 50 listed companies having higher proportions of female directors (31.6%) than all other listed companies (15.9%).

 Pay

-With regard to pay equity, the domestic gender pay gap in New Zealand when comparing full-time workers is rather low in comparison to other countries.
-The gender pay gap in New Zealand was calculated to be 9.9% in 2014, which was the lowest in the Asia Pacific Region.
+New Zealand's gender pay gap decreased from 8.2% in the June 2024 quarter to 5.2% in the June 2025 quarter.